Hurho-B/Hurho-B/README.md

 #
 ### Fun Facts
-🛠️ I love tinkering with things by breaking them \
+- I love tinkering with things by breaking them\
-🤡 I'll make myself look silly just to get a smile\
-☕ Always a sucker for good quality coffee\
+- A sucker for good quality coffee\
-🎮 And I'm always looking for a good game to play, SOMA being my favorite ❤️
+- Always looking for a good game to play, SOMA being my favorite ❤️

 #
 ### Python Projects